holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The flag is off by default.
-Candidate runs will pass `--nesterov` with the current best FedAvgM/client-momentum stack and compare against the existing `0.900100` keep row.
+Under the current best FedAvgM stack, Nesterov made client updates worse than the existing `0.900100` keep row, so this optimizer variant should not be narrowed further without a stronger reason.

 ## Contract check